 Healthy Communities

-HIV Counseling and Testing (HCT) is an HIV prevention aspect that allows individuals to learn their HIV status through a non-clinical rapid HIV test.
-HCT can be provided through stand-alone clinics or offered through community-based approaches.
-HCT is designed to motivate individuals to know their status and encourage others to do the same.
-HCT explores options for changing behaviors in order to prevent the acquisition and transmission of HIV, reduce anxiety over possible infection, facilitate safe disclosure of status, future planning, and improve access to HIV prevention and treatment services.
+Syndemic training is a comprehensive approach to testing.
+It allows individuals an opportunity to learn their HIV, Hepatitis C (HCV) and Sexually Transmitted Diseases (STDs) status through testing.
+Syndemic approaches can be provided through stand-alone clinics or offered through community-based settings.
+It is designed to motivate individuals to not only know their status but encourage others to do the same.
+It also explores options for changing behaviors to prevent the acquisition and transmission of these diseases, reduce anxiety over a possible infection, facilitate safe conversations, future planning, and improve access to prevention and care services.

-To become a Certified HIV Counselor, a candidate must:
+To become certified tester and counselor, a candidate must:

 1. Register for the course

-Note: Course participation is a vital component of the HIV HCT training, and any participant who misses any portion of the course in excess of fifteen minutes will be withdrawn from the course.
+• Note: Course participation is a vital component of the training, and any participant who misses any portion of the course in excess of thirty minutes will be withdrawn from the course.

-If you are interested in attending an HCT class or have any questions, please contact Darrien Adams at darrien.adams@arkansas.gov or 501-661-2033.
+If you are interested in attending an HCT class or have any questions, please contact Heather Land or call at 501-661-2408.

 Public Health Accrediation Board